-Definition: The creation of stage and / or hoop work with the use of imaginative or original ideas.
+Definition: The creation of stage and / or Aerial Pole work with the use of imaginative or original ideas.

-- Originality and / or imagination in the performers' choreography and movement. - Originality and / or imagination in the performers' tricks, transitions and combinations across all three levels of the hoop.
+- Originality and / or imagination in the performers' choreography and movement. - Originality and / or imagination in the performers' tricks, transitions and combinations across all three levels of the Aerial Pole.